Official celebrations and observances

-Council and staff recognize and value the contributions of the diverse communities that make Vancouver one of the most liveable cities in the world.
+Council and staff recognize and value the contributions of the diverse communities that make Vancouver one of the most livable cities in the world.
+We also observe internationally recognized days and significant events in our history.

 February: Black History Month